surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.50.0 (2018/01/23)**
+**Version 3.50.0 (2018/01/24)**

 * *New Features*
-	* Added an integration module for WP Meta SEO (Pro version).
+	* Added an integration module for the WP Meta SEO plugin (Pro version).
 * *Improvements*
 	* Updated the tooltip colors from blue to a custom green palette.
-	* Added a link to the Media Library image editing page for some image related warning notices.
+	* Added a link to the Media Library image editing page in some image related warning notices.
 	* Added a check for the WP Meta SEO plugin and a warning if its "Social sharing block" option is enabled.
 * *Bugfixes*
 	* None